owfdr/read-something/documentations/NextJS.md

 - instead, create context with its provider inside a client component
 - render providers as deep as possible (optimization)

+Note

+- render providers as deep as possible

+**`Do:`** Create context inside client components

 #### Rendering third-party context providers in Server Components

-- wrap third-party providers in your own client component
+- wrap third-party providers in your client component (`"use client"` will be declared)

 #### Sharing data between Server Components

-- context sharing is unavailable in server components
+- context sharing is not necessary in server components
-- can use global singletons pattern
+- use global singletons instead

+**`Do:`** Use singletons to share data in server components

 #### Sharing fetch requests between Server Components

 - recommended: fetch directly inside component
-- fetch request are automatically deduplicated and cached
+- `fetch` request are automatically deduplicated and cached
 - avoids unnecessary props coupling